Here are our wonderful Trustees.

 Hobbies/Interests: My hobbies are singing, writing short stories, catching the latest films, yoga & chocolate testing.

-A bit about your work experience and skills: I have been a volunteer at S.H.E. for around 10 years.
+A bit about your work experience and skills: I have been a volunteer at SHE for over ten years.
 My main working life was as a machinist in a shoe factory.

 Hobbies/Interests: My interests are my family and friends, music and films, and I enjoy spending time in the countryside.
 I’m all for lots of fun and laughter.

-How do you see your role within S.H.E.: My role in S.H.E. is a therapist working with members in one-to-one sessions, creating and delivering lifelong learning courses, and facilitating Creative Therapy groups.
+How do you see your role within SHE?
+My role in SHE is as a trustee, and therapist working with members in one-to-one sessions, creating and delivering lifelong learning courses, and facilitating Creative Therapy groups.